 I have set high expectations for both the students and the employees of Southwest Licking, and I am continually working on open communication, sound fiscal management, and strong family and community involvement.
 Please join me in realizing this vision and mission.
 Come visit our buildings and enjoy the friendly, inviting atmosphere in our schools.
 Talk with teachers and students and become involved in this dynamic school system.

-This year begins a new chapter in the history of the Southwest Licking Local Schools.
+May 2, 2017 began a new chapter in the history of Southwest Licking Local Schools.
 The voters of our school district passed a bond issue for a complete makeover of our educational facilities.
 We now have the opportunity and obligation to design the facilities that will be used to educate our students for the next 50+ years.